-CDC panel to discuss expanding COVID booster shots Friday
+Boosters for all adults in US closer with panel meeting set

-NEW YORK (AP) — An influential U.S. advisory panel will discuss expanding eligibility for COVID-19 vaccine booster shots to all adults Friday, a move that could make the shots available as early as this weekend.
+NEW YORK (AP) — An influential U.S. advisory panel will discuss expanding eligibility for COVID-19 vaccine booster shots to all adults Friday, a move that could make the shots available nationwide as early as this weekend.

-The panel advises the Centers for Disease Control and Prevention in setting vaccination recommendations for U.S. doctors and the general public.

 Some cities and states already allow all adults to get boosters of Pfizer’s vaccine, but it is not yet official U.S. policy.
+In the last week, California, New Mexico, Arkansas, West Virginia and Colorado expanded the shots to all adults.
+New York City made a similar move.

 The move would greatly expand who is eligible.
 Boosters are now recommended for people who initially received their second Pfizer or Moderna shots at least six months ago if they’re 65 or older or are at high risk of COVID-19 because of health problems or their job or living conditions.
 Boosters are also recommended for people who received the single-dose Johnson & Johnson vaccine at least two months ago.